Ahsan6786/Ahsan6786/README.md

 ## 👨‍💻 About Me

 Hey, I’m **Ahsan Imam Khan**, a developer from 🇮🇳 **India**, who’s passionate about turning ideas into impactful digital solutions.
-I’m not an expert yet — I’m a **learner** who loves experimenting, improving, and discovering new ways to build smarter applications.
+I’m not an expert yet — I’m a **learner** who enjoys experimenting, improving, and discovering new ways to build smarter applications.
-Right now, I’m focusing on mastering **Full Stack Development** and exploring **Cloud & DevOps tools**.
+Currently, I’m focused on **Full Stack Development**, **Cloud**, and **DevOps tools**.
-Every project I create teaches me something new — and that’s what keeps me going.
+Every project I work on teaches me something new — and that’s what keeps me motivated.

 🎓 Computer Science Student
 💡 Focused on Web Apps, APIs, and Cloud Integration